andry-tino/sankaku/deps/README.md

 Information about dependency and binaries.
+The project has the following dependencies:

+1. Mozilla SpiderMonkey

+## Mozilla SpiderMonkey
+Javascript parser.